JavaWiz1/ha-server-info/README.md

   - title: LAN Hosts
 ```

 You now have an empty dashboard with 3 available templates.

+- glances_windows_device
+- glances_rpi_device
+- glances_linux_device

 This represents a 'shell' dashboard.
-You may now add content as desired.
+You may now add content as desired (see example below).

 ## Create host cards for content